Kohl Center: Student section

 The student section holds 2,100 students and extends from the floor to the roof of the Kohl Center, a span of three decks.
 Under former coach Bo Ryan, the men's basketball team achieved a record of 133–10 at home and held a 24-game home winning streak through the 2006–07 season.

 Court Storming Games

-The Kohl Center has hosted a number of big games where a Badger victory led to fans storming the court:
+The Kohl Center has hosted several big games where a Badger victory led to fans storming the court: